 By Rahul Verma, Methodology Lead, Just Group.

-What, for you, are the benefits of attending a conference like the ‘IFRS 17 Forum’ and what can attendees expect to learn from your session?
+What, for you, are the benefits of attending a conference like the ‘IFRS 17 Forum’ and what have attendees learnt from your session?

 These conferences offer a unique opportunity to bring together several industry stakeholders, e.g. project leaders, technical experts, regulatory bodies, consultants, auditors, platform vendors etc. and allow attendees insight into the spectrum and contrast of practices being followed across the board.
 Such insight and associated learning I believe is by far the biggest benefit of attending such conferences.

-From my session attendees may expect to learn high level understanding of different routes available in implementing some of the key areas of the Standard and how their decisions might impact their future IFRS17 profits and balance sheet positions.
+From my session attendees learnt high level understanding of different routes available in implementing some of the key areas of the Standard and how their decisions might impact their future IFRS17 profits and balance sheet positions.
 This might help them assess cost and benefit of implementing simpler to more complicated ways of implementing the Standard.
-Further, they may also benefit from some technical insight into the approaches which can be implemented by leveraging existing systems and platforms.
+Further, they benefitted from some technical insight into the approaches which can be implemented by leveraging existing systems and platforms.

 How can risk professionals maintain consistency across the industry?